Nuclear blasts…they’re not thought about much in modern society — at least not as much as they were a generation ago.

 That said, this will cause traffic accidents.
-Flash blindness can hit people up to 12 miles out from ground zero, and there are going to be planes, helicopters, trucks, cars, and busses en route when such an event occurs.
+Flash blindness can hit people up to 12 miles from ground zero, and there will be planes, helicopters, trucks, cars, and buses en route when such an event occurs.

-As a result, accidents will be responsible for a number of deaths post-blast.
+As a result, accidents will be responsible for many deaths post-blast.

 You are very likely to come into contact with those who are victims of radiation sickness post-blast.